impresso/impresso-jscommons/README.md

 ## Protocol Buffers

-When a Procol Buffer schema is changed, corresponding `js` files need to be regenerated.
+When a Protocol Buffer schema is changed, corresponding `js` files need to be regenerated.
 This requires a `protoc` compiler installed.
 Follow [these instructions](http://google.github.io/proto-lens/installing-protoc.html) to install it on OSX.

 Regenerating `js` files from `proto` schemas: